herrfeder/gnuradio_graphs/instructions.md

 ```

 ## Gnuradio in Docker
+  * X11 Forwarding with QT Gui Applications is hard to realize when multiple windows are popping

-  * I'm using the following Dockerfile with some adaptioins:
+  * I'm using the following Dockerfile with some adaptions:
     * https://github.com/EttusResearch/ettus-docker/blob/master/ubuntu-uhd/Dockerfile

 ```